jelovac/swe-workout/README.md

 Mind workout is just as important as physical workout.
 So lets train.

-Keeping track of my endeavors in solving leetcode problems.
+Keeping track of my endeavors in solving software engineering exercises.

 ## License